Search for bikini-clad woman in Mojave Desert expands with off-road vehicles

 Thomas was last seen wearing a black bikini, red baseball cap and tan hiking boots with black socks.
 She is described as 5 feet 9 inches tall, weighing 130 pounds and with blonde hair and green eyes.

 "There have been no sightings of her at this time," the latest update Wednesday from authorities read.
+Search efforts resumed at sun up on Wednesday and focused on the area of Kelbaker/Hidden Hills near Interstate 40.

 The 69-year-old reportedly did not have any supplies or her cell phone at the time she was reported missing.
 Authorities have not released additional information about how the couple became separated.